Published/Last edited or updated: 14th April, 2018

 Why would you spend a not inconsiderable amount of time trekking over land and water to visit Sulawesi’s Togean Islands?

 The archipelago in the southeast region of the Tomini Sea is not the easiest place to get to… but a few compelling reasons may make you want to take the Indonesian travel plunge and exert that extra bit of effort required to get here.

 First the bad news.
-While the diving can be excellent, since the early 90s, destructive fishing methods like dynamite fishing and cyanide poisoning have been widely used across the Togeans, causing a plunge in fish numbers — particularly large creatures — and serious shallow reef damage.
-Sharks and turtles are rarely seen — especially when compared to locations like Komodo National Park, which authorities have better protected.
+While the diving can be excellent, since the early 1990s, destructive fishing methods like dynamite fishing and cyanide poisoning have been widely used across the Togeans, causing a plunge in aquatic animal numbers and serious shallow reef damage.
+Sharks and turtles are rarely seen — especially when compared to locations like Komodo National Park, which authorities have somewhat better protected.

 The lack of crowds is good not just for diving but for just hanging out as well.
-We visited during the peak period of August, when some guests without bookings were being turned away from resorts, or sleeping in extra space not usually reserved for them.
+In the past we’ve visited during the peak period of August, when some guests without bookings were being turned away from resorts, or sleeping in extra space not usually reserved for them.
 Still, the beaches were next to empty.
 We saw one of the main sights in the Togeans—Jellyfish Lake—with not a single other soul around.

 There are a good range of places to stay in the Togeans to suit most budgets, though you do need to rough it a bit if you’re travelling tight, and if you’re after a five-star hotel chain, well, forget about that.

 We reckon, though they are remote, that the Togeans are great for kids.
 Our kids had a blast endlessly jumping off piers, building sandcastles, snorkelling, spotting hornbills returning to their nests and stingrays in the shallows, rowing boats, playing with other kids and, well, just hanging out and doing the kind of summery stuff that leaves you pooped out with a touch of sunburn.